 In both open and closed adoptions, birth mothers select potential adoptive parents by reviewing their profiles or responding to advertisements, not the other way around.
 You will not have the opportunity to view profiles of birth mothers, but in an open adoption you will be able to meet and spend time with any potential match.

 Adoptive parents are matched with birth mothers in a variety of ways.
 We work with many birth mothers who have been referred to us by agencies, counselors, or other attorneys, or who have found our information online.
-We show these women the profiles of adoptive families who match their expectations and arrange meetings with those they are interested in.

 The time it takes to connect adoptive parents with birth parents varies widely based on individual circumstances, including the expectations and desires of both parties.
 Some adoptive parents are chosen very quickly, while others may wait a year or more.